Turks in the former Soviet Union

-Turks in the former Soviet Union were a relatively small minority within the Soviet Union.
+Turks in the former Soviet Union were a relatively small minority within the Soviet Union when excluding Turks of Azerbaijan, Oguz Turks and other Turkish groups.
 However, their presence is considered important within Turkology due to the deportation of thousands of Turks from their home countries.
 Under the Ottoman Empire, Samtskhe-Javakheti was heavily Islamised producing a Turkish ethnicity within the southwestern region of Georgia.
 In November 1944, up to 120,000 of these Turks were deported to Central Asia under the rule of Joseph Stalin.

 History

 Turks in the former Soviet Union have a long history beginning in the Ottoman Empire when the Turks began to migrate to the Ottoman territories which created Turkish communities in Georgia and Ukraine.
 However, large migration of Turks to other post-Soviet states was in 1944 when the Meskhetian Turks were suppressed by Joseph Stalin and deported to Central Asia.
 The Turkish community were originally native to the Georgian-Turkish border area and forcibly displaced to Central Asia on November 15, 1944.
 The majority of Turks settled in Uzbekistan, however, in 1989, anti-Meskhetian riots broke out due to their superior living standards and economic well-being in an area heavily struck by unemployment.
 Thus, over 90,000 Turks resettled from Uzbekistan to other parts of the Soviet Union.
 Some of the Turks relocated in and around Nagorno-Karabakh.
 However, when the Armenians took control of the area, they were once again forced to flee.
 Although some have returned to Georgia, a problem however has constantly been that Georgians and Armenians who resettled into the homes of the Turks have vowed to take up arms against any return movements.
 Moreover, many Georgians have advocated that the Meskhetian Turks should be sent to Turkey, 'where they belong'.